jakir-ruet/terraform-learning/README.md

 - Terraform v1.1+ installed locally and configured with your HCP Terraform token
 - An AWS account
 - A GitHub account

-Key Concepts
-- **Default Workspace:** Every Terraform configuration starts with a single workspace named `default`.
-All commands that manage state, plan, and apply changes are done in this default workspace unless otherwise specified.
-- **Custom Workspaces:** You can create additional workspaces to manage different states.

 ```bash
 terraform init